Bret Bielema

 Bret Arnold Bielema (/ˈbiːləmɑː/; born January 13, 1970) is an American football coach.
-He is the head football coach at the University of Illinois Urbana-Champaign, a position he has held since the 2021 season.
-Bielema served as the head football coach at of the University of Wisconsin–Madison from 2006 to 2012, achieving a 68–24 record and taking them to three straight Rose Bowl Games, although they lost each time.
-He was the head football coach at University of Arkansas from 2013 to 2017, tallying a mark of 29–34.
-Bielema was an assistant coach in the National Football League (NFL) for three seasons, in 2018 and 2019 with the New England Patriots and 2020 with the New York Giants.
+He is the head coach of the Illinois Fighting Illini, a position he has held since the 2021 season.
+Bielema served as the head coach at Wisconsin from 2006 to 2012, achieving a 68–24 record and taking them to three straight Rose Bowl Games, although they lost each time.
+He was also the head coach at Arkansas from 2013 to 2017, tallying a mark of 29–34.
+Bielema was an assistant coach in the National Football League (NFL) for three seasons, in 2018 and 2019 with the New England Patriots and in 2020 with the New York Giants.

 Playing career

 Bielema attended Prophetstown High School in Prophetstown, Illinois.
 He played tight end and linebacker in high school.
 Bielema walked on as a defensive lineman at the University of Iowa under coach Hayden Fry, playing from 1989 to 1992.
 Bielema lettered four years, earned a scholarship and served as team captain his senior season.
 Bielema was part of the 1990 Iowa team that won a share of the Big Ten title.

-In his senior season, after Iowa beat Iowa State 21-7, Bielema approached Iowa State head coach Jim Walden for a post-game handshake and said "You’re a big prick.
+In his senior season, after Iowa beat Iowa State 21–7, Bielema approached Iowa State head coach Jim Walden for a post-game handshake and said "You’re a big prick.
 It’s been a pleasure kicking your ass the last five years" (Iowa State had never beaten Iowa during Bielema's tenure with the team).
 The moment caused considerable stir, with University of Iowa officials reprimanding Bielema and sending an official letter of apology to Walden.
 Bielema graduated from Iowa with a bachelor's degree in marketing.

-After going undrafted in the 1993 NFL Draft, Bielema signed as a free agent with the Seattle Seahawks, but was cut during the summer.
+After going undrafted in the 1993 NFL draft, Bielema signed as a free agent with the Seattle Seahawks, but was cut during the summer.
 In 1994 he played for the Milwaukee Mustangs, a team in the Arena Football League.